dpthorngren/Starlord/README.md

 A Python library for Bayesian fits of models with gridded functions to data, with an emphasis on very flexible stellar model fitting.

 This project has reached a beta release.
-There are very likely still some bugs, please let me know if you find any.
+If you encounter any bugs, please report them in the issues tab or by emailing the author (Daniel Thorngren)

 Installation
 --------------------